A Lefschetz theorem for crystalline representations: de Rham/crystalline Local systems and graded Higgs bundles

-Note that $D_K$ meets every component of $S_K$ as $D_K\subset X_K$ is ample.
-As $\rho_D$ is log crystalline, the pair $(E_{D_K},\nabla)$ has nilpotent residues around $S_K\cap D_K$.
-On the other hand, the residues are constant along each component of $S_K$; therefore $\nabla$ has nilpotent residues around $S_K$.\footnote{Another argument for the nilpotence of the residues; the local monodromy of $\rho_D$ along $D_K\cap S_K$ is unipotent.
+We further claim that the connection $\nabla_{X_K}$ also has nilpotent residues around $S_K$.\footnote{Another argument for the nilpotence of residues; the local monodromy of $\rho_D$ along $D_K\cap S_K$ is unipotent.
 This implies that the local monodromy of $\rho_X$ along $S_K$ is also unipotent because $D_K$ intersects each component of $S_K$ non-trivially and transversally.
-Then simply apply \cite[Theorem 3.2.12]{DLLZ}.} \end{proof}
+Then simply apply \cite[Theorem 3.2.12]{DLLZ}.} We only need to show the eigenvalues of the residues are all zero.
+For the residue along each component of $S_K$, the coefficients of its characteristic polynomial are global sections of the structure sheaves over each component.
+On the other hand, by properness, these global sections are constant, hence the eigenvalues of the residue are also constant.
+Note that $D_K$ meets every component of $S_K$ as $D_K \subset X_K$ is ample.
+Thus, these eigenvalues are all zero.